MakeJames/Next-Task/README.md

 # Next-task

-A barebones task management solution
+A barebones task management solution.

 ## About
 Tasks are stored in a json file stored in the users Home directory `.tasks.json`.
 This file is updated and managed by various functions within the package.